Ellis Clark Trains & Darstaed are pleased to announce our next joint venture in 7mm Finescale passenger carrying stock.

 We will also be offering coach packs, including many famous and iconic trains, and preserved examples.

-We’re expecting a release date in 2023, with the RRP TBA, however we’re expecting it to be in the £300 - £399 range, with multibuy deals being made available.
-We do realise that this RRP is going to be higher than usual, but one of our main aims is to produce a model of the Pullman reminiscent of the real-life vehicles, maintaining their prestige build and attention to detail.
+We’re expecting a release date in 2023, with the RRP of the coaches being £399 each or £375 each when buying 3 or more.
+We do realise that this RRP is higher than usual, but one of our main aims is to produce a model of the Pullman reminiscent of the real-life vehicles, maintaining their prestige build and attention to detail.
 We have no doubt that these will not disappoint.

 A Little History...